JimCSuen/globecom2026supplementary/readme.md

 # Simulations

-The Constellation simulation backbone is based on: https://github.com/Johnnyzlee/walker-leo-simulator.git
+The Constellation simulation backbone is based on: https://github.com/Johnnyzlee/walker-leo-simulator.git, which act as a good startup for learning the Walker constellation.
+I really do appreciate the author very much.

 The 3 test scripts are `simu_task_num.py`, `simu_const_size.py`, and `simu_V_test.py`.
 The figure plotting script is `exp_data_MPC\fig.ipynb`.